COVID-19 Vaccination Update

 - A valid Florida driver’s license or a valid Florida identification card

-- Seasonal residents who do not have a valid Florida driver’s license or valid Florida ID, may provide two of these documents.
+- Seasonal residents who do not have a valid Florida driver’s license or valid Florida ID, must bring a photo ID in addition to appropriate residency documents listed below

-- Healthcare workers need to show proof of licensure
+- Healthcare workers need to show photo ID and proof of licensure

 Where are the vaccination sites, and what are the hours of operation?